 The connection is bi-directional, so requests can be sent both by the entity that established the connection (Connection Initiator) and the remote host (Connection Acceptor).
-If one side does not implement a CoAP server, an appropriate error response such as 4.04 (Not Found) or 5.01 (Not Implemented) MUST be returned for all CoAP requests from the other side.
+If one side does not implement a COAP server, an error response MUST be returned for all COAP requests from the other side.
+The simplest approach is to always return 5.01 (Not Implemented).
+A more elaborate mock server could also return 4.xx responses such as 4.04 (Not Found) or 4.02 (Bad Option) where appropriate.